google/sbom-conformance/README.md

 # sbom-conformance

 A tool to check the conformance of SBOMs to specifications.
-A checker for the NTIA Minimum Elements Specification is provided with the library.
+A checker for the NTIA Minimum Elements Specification and SPDX v2.3 requirements is provided with the library.

 > [!NOTE]
-> This library also contains specification checkers for SPDX requirements and the Google Style Guide, but these are not ready for use.
+> This library also contains a checker for the Google Style Guide, but it is not yet ready for use.

 ## How to use